SamuelTheTechnoKid/Test-Repository/README.md

 ## Keeps being the same.
 ### And the same,
 and the same.
-* Also, thanks for visiting it!
+* Also, thanks for visiting this Template!
+* Made for Github starter users.